darcyabjones/pante/README.md

 The configuration to use at runtime is controlled by the `-profile` parameter.

-Multiple profiles can be specified by separating them with a comma e.g. `-profile laptop,singularity`.
+Multiple profiles can be specified by separating them with a comma e.g. `-profile standard,singularity`.
 PanTE generally has a separate config file for a compute environment (e.g. cloud, HPC, laptop), and for a software environment (e.g. singularity, docker, local).
 It's likely that you'll have to tailor the compute configuration, but you shouldn't need to change the software config so this allows you to mix-and-match.